dgruninger97/Project/docs/notebook.md

 ## Step 1: Refining previously created structures to fully address the remaining drivers

-At this point in our design of this system, all that is left the address from a driver standpoint are the constraints.
-All the other drivers have been satisfied through architectures, diagrams, or the module view produced by our system.
+At this point in our design of this system, all that is left to address from a driver standpoint are the constraints.
+All the other drivers have been satisfied through architectures, diagrams, or the class diagram produced in the previous two iterations.

 ## Step 2: Establish Iteration Goal by Selecting Drivers